SirCrocker/manchester-encoding/README.md

 -------------

-Current implementation done only for the ESP8266
+Current implementation done only for the ESP8266.

 #### Todo:
-- [ ] Test sync and trailer (they are implemented awfully, but in the meantime its _ok_)
-- [x] Implement sync (header+trailer should add 1 byte in length!)
 - [ ] Implement it
-- [x] Check if the receiver method for identifying 1s and 0s works or if a more relaxed implementation is needed.
+- [ ] Implement way to define custom functions for encoding/decoding the data.
+- [ ] More thorough readme.

 **Features**:
 - Both IEEE and G.E.
 Thomas conventions are available.
+- Channel encoding (repetition code of length 3) is available.
+- Transmitter can be defaulted to always on or always off.
+- Multiple baud rates are available.

 **Definitions**
 - **Symbol**/**mid-bit**: half of a bit, corresponds to the duration of the HIGH or LOW state in a sent bit (each bit has 1 HIGH and 1 LOW state).